Boswellia: Description

 Boswellia species are dioecious, or hermaphroditic.
 The flowers may have four or five faintly connate but imbricate sepals with an equal number of distinct, imbricate petals.
 Also, the stamens, that may contain nectar discs, have distinct glabrous filaments that occur in one or two whorls and in numbers equaling or twice the number of petals; the tricolporate pollen is contained within two locules of the anthers that open longitudinally along slits.
 The gynoecium contains three to five connate carpels, one style, and one stigma that is head-like to lobed.
 Each locule of the superior ovary has two ovules with axile placentation that are anatropous to campylotropous.
 The one- to five-pitted fruit is a drupe that opens at maturity.
 The endosperm is usually lacking in the embryo.

 Taxonomy

-The genus name honors Scottish botanist John Boswell, 1710–1780 (incidentally, uncle of writer James Boswell).
+The genus name honours British botanist John Boswell, 1710–1780 (incidentally, uncle of writer James Boswell).

 The genus was first published in Asiat.
 Res.
 9 on page 379 in 1807.